The history of Hadoop

 The failed node therefore, did nothing to the overall state of NDFS.
 It only meant that chunks that were stored on the failed node had two copies in the system for a short period of time, instead of 3.
 Once the system used its inherent redundancy to redistribute data to other nodes, replication state of those chunks restored back to 3.

 Now, when the operational side of things had been taken care of, Cutting and Cafarella started exploring various data processing models, trying to figure out which algorithm would best fit the distributed nature of NDFS.
 It was of the utmost importance that the new algorithm had the same scalability characteristics as NDFS.
-In other words, in order to leverage the power of NDFS, the algorithm had to be able to achieve the highest possible level of parallelism (ability to run on multiple nodes at the same time).
-It had to be near-linearly scalable, e.g. 8 machines, running algorithm that could be parallelized to run on all nodes, had to be 2 times faster than 4 machines.
+In other words, in order to leverage the power of NDFS, the algorithm had to be able to achieve the highest possible level of parallelism (ability to usefully run on multiple nodes at the same time).
+It had to be near-linearly scalable, e.g. 8 machines, running algorithm that could be parallelized, had to be 2 times faster than 4 machines.

 Again, Google comes up with a brilliant idea.
 In December 2004 they published a paper by Jeffrey Dean and Sanjay Ghemawat, named “MapReduce: Simplified Data Processing on Large Clusters”.